Title and statement of responsibility area

 The financial records are incomplete.
 Included are a list of charitable donations and receipts, documents pertaining to a Trust Fund set up by her father, a copy of her will, and an assortment of receipts and bills from her trips abroad.

 The five scrapbooks range in date of origin from 1922 to 1961.
 The first deals with her early life and contains wedding announcements and other notices.
-Three others are of her Women's Volunteer Service clippings and her 1944 trip to England, assorted memorabilia such as a picture drawn by her son, her mother's wedding invitation and clippings, her 1963 political campaign and victory in Winnipeg South.
+Three others contain her Women's Volunteer Service clippings and her 1944 trip to England, assorted memorabilia such as a picture drawn by her son, her mother's wedding invitation and clippings, her 1963 political campaign and victory in Winnipeg South.
 The last contains clippings and articles of her years with the UN.

 Immediate source of acquisition